mozilla/bigquery-etl/docs/reference/schema_includes.md

   - `table`: Fully qualified ID of the table/view to include from (must have a `schema.yaml` file or be a stable table).
   - `file`: File path of the schema YAML file to include from (relative to the root of the repository).
 - `field`: Field path of the field to include the description from.
+- `append`: Optional text to append to the description.
+- `prepend`: Optional text to prepend to the description.

 #### Examples:
 ```yaml